ogratwicklcs/ansible_security_workshop/2.2-threat/README.md

 ![Ansible Tower survey](images/tower_snort_survey.png)

 The playbook cannot run without further content - we have to provide the actual rule which needs to be deployed!
-Of course, with Snort, the rule necessary to be added depends on the actual use case and thus might be different each time.
-Thus this job template has a ***survey*** enabled, a method in Ansible Tower to query input before execution.
+This job template has a ***survey*** feature enabled, a method in Ansible Tower to prompt for input before playbook execution.

 In this case we query the proper signature, the right Snort rule for this specific attack.
 Enter the following string into the field: